adamosimpson21/conwayTDD/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+Success condition:

+This project will be complete when a significant number of tests have been written that satisfy the methodology for TDD.
+If a successful program for the Game of Life gets written, this will be considered Extra Credit.
+The main focus of this project is to successfully follow TDD best practices and habits.

 Technologies used:

 Jest: it's familiarity to me will be very helpful in writing a battery of tests.
 I have used Jest before, but never as extensively as with this project.